-This series of posts shows you the evolution of a piece of improvised artwork.
-These fused silk fabric scraps above from previous projects are the “starter dough”, the puzzle parts that I must fit together.
+It begins with these fused silk fabric scraps.
+They are the “starter dough”, the puzzle parts that I must fit together.
 They were chosen for their shape and color and because they seduced me with their silky sheen.
-Those naughty fabrics!

 The light valued gradation of green, blue, and violet seemed the perfect foil for that seductive red silk fabric, a fabric with a lovely curve.

 Being ever alert, I notice that some of the silk scraps chosen for the project are already cut on the bias.
 The light bulb turns on and I cut bias strips from these gold and green silks.

 Turns out that bias cut strips are perfect for weaving because they don’t fray.( Fraying is the bane of the fuser!)
 The bias strips are woven into a collage and fused together on release paper.
 After it cools, the collage is peeled off and free-cut into this shape.

 Now I know what I’m making!
 It’s a basket or pot that is holding something.
 And the red curved fabric is a table!
 The pot and table aren’t fused into place on the pastel background yet.
 Things may change and I must be free to change the position of my pot.

 Returning to my bag o’scraps, I discover salmon colored silk shapes and some precisely cut crescent shapes.
 This scallop edged crescent is an extra flower cut from the Kay’s Bouquet Accuquilt die from Accuquilt.

 Using my favorite sharp scissors, I free-cut a trumpet shaped flower to go along with the die cut flower.
 Should I use the die cut silk flower and combine it with the free-cut trumpet flower?